AbstractMelon/AbstractMelon/README.md

 # Welcome!

-I'm Melon, a kid from Utah, USA.
+I'm Melon, a teenager from Utah, USA.
 Welcome to my corner of GitHub!

 ## About Me

 Im a young kid who likes to program durring his free time!
 I am open to help with almost any project and I love to work pretty much anything!

 - I’m currently learning C++
 - Open to collaboration on anything!